JeremyDezalos/DSE-Renamester/rk.md

 Routing table properly working with (base64 encoded) public keys Added a Neighbors table (also displayed in UI)
+Added a alias (names) table (displayed in UI) Possibility to rename (under "broadcast" tab)
+Names displayed in chat instead of pub keys (when the routing table is up to date) Pub keys displayed on hover and copied on click in chat

+!!
+To fix, not displayed as sender when broadcasting !!
+(also message too longs or with linebreak are broken but it might have been the case from the start)

 ## History
 ----